nayakazna/LaTeX_ScoreAutoReport/README.md

     - The third row contains the weight of the category (written in decimal notation, must sums up to 1)
     - The rest of the rows contain the data of the students
 2. If you are using Gmail and have enabled 2-step verification, you need to create an app password.
 Follow the instructions [here](https://support.google.com/accounts/answer/185833?hl=en).
 The app password is the password you will use in the script used instead of your actual password.
-3. See [Template Modification](#template-modification) to modify the email and LaTeX template in accordance with your needs.
-4. Run the script:
+3. Run the script:
     ```bash
     python main.py
     ```
+4. Enter your email and password when prompted.
+5. Wait and see!

 # Template Modification
 ## Email Template